SLAC-ML/mpBAX/examples/README.md

 - 'training' instead of 'model' for top-level config
 - Shows backward compatibility with traditional patterns

+### 08_checkpoint_analysis.py
+**Post-optimization analysis utilities**
+- Load models from specific loops
+- Get fn_pred_list for testing with algorithms
+- Load data from individual loops or accumulated
+- Examine optimization progress and convergence
+- Test historical models with current algorithms
+- Perfect for notebooks and analysis workflows

 ## What to Try Next

 After running the examples, try: